Never Miss a Chance to Do the Most Good

 Education and Experience:

-• At least 2 years of experience in social work or related field.
+• At least 1 to 2 years of experience in customer service, office management or reception.

 Apply on Indeed